Contributor: Nikki DuBose, writer for Eating Disorder Hope

 Her writing is focused on encouraging others to overcome the deadly grip of eating disorders that affect millions.
 She draws firsthand experience from a long-standing battle with bulimia, anorexia, physical, emotional, and sexual abuse, drug and alcohol addictions, and a wide range of mental health issues.

-Her first book is currently in the works and recounts her life struggles and ultimate triumph over the mental disorders that plagued her for most of her life.
+Her first book is set to be released next year and recounts her life struggles and ultimate triumph over the mental disorders that plagued her for most of her life.
 She has been published in multiple articles for The National Eating Disorders Association for her hope, strength, and community outreach initiatives.

 The opinions and views of our guest contributors are shared to provide a broad perspective of eating disorders.
 These are not necessarily the views of Eating Disorder Hope, but an effort to offer discussion of various issues by different concerned individuals.